tedneward/Azgaarnoth/Conditions/Madness.md

-# Condition: Madness
+# Condition: Madness (aka Insanity)
-Madness can be short-term, long-term, or indefinite.
+Madness or insanity can be short-term, long-term, or indefinite.

 Most relatively mundane effects impose short-term madness, which lasts forjust a few minutes.
 More horrific effects or cumulative effects can result in long­ term or indefinite madness.